-I was only 2 when doctors diagnosed me with eczema, so I've never known life without it.
-My mom brought me to the pediatrician for a little rash on my skin, and they told her it was baby eczema that I would grow out of eventually.
-But even with treatment it stuck around, and I still deal with it today at age 34.
+I was only 2 when doctors diagnosed me and concoctions.
+I've tried everything with eczema, so I've never known life from steroids to specific soaps and without it.
+My mom brought me to the lotions to salt baths to witch hazel.
+A lot pediatrician for a little rash on my skin, of them did not work.
+Some of them and they told her it was baby eczema worked temporarily, but eventually my that I would grow out of eventually.
+But symptoms would come back with a even with treatment it stuck around, vengeance. and I still deal with it today at age 34.